|

 Statistics Abuse and Me by Jay Mathews:

 How can that be?
 Is it important?
 First, yes it is important.
 Effective use of data is an important part of management improvement.
-Emphasis the effective, not the data.
+Emphasis is needed on “effective”; data misuse is rampant and creates problems.
 Use of data by itself is not sufficient.

 To be effective you need to learn to think about not what is printed on the page but what lies behind the numbers you see.
 The numbers are just proxies for the real situation.
 Look beyond the numbers you see to what they mean and understand how the numbers presented may not fully capture the important details you need to consider.